marta-haluszka/Testing/test_scenarios/scenario_1.md

 d.
 Search Bar will redirect the User to Results Page if a Query is provided when pressing.
 Enter
 2. Testing Search Bar Search Results
-a.
-Search Bar Search Results will display a type of result provided
+   1. Search Bar Search Results will display a type of result provided
-b.
-Search Bar Search Results will display 3 categories of results:
+   2. Search Bar Search Results will display 3 categories of results:
    - Suggestion.
    - Extensions.
    - Filters.
-c.
-User can interact with results with a mouse (highlights selection on mouse over) or keyboard.
+   3. User can interact with results with a mouse (highlights selection on mouse over) or keyboard.
-d.
-If Search Bar Search Results require more space to display results than available within browser’s Viewport height Search Bar Search Results will be displayed with a scrollbar
+   4. If Search Bar Search Results require more space to display results than available within browser’s Viewport height Search Bar Search Results will be displayed with a scrollbar
 #### Result of the test